-Fought between the Union Army of the Cumberland under Major General William S. Rosecrans and the Confederate Army of Tennessee under General Braxton Bragg, it was named for West Chickamauga Creek, which meanders near the battle area in northwest Georgia and ultimately flows into the Tennessee River about 3 ½ miles northeast of downtown Chattanooga, Tennessee.
+Fought between the Union Army of the Cumberland under Major General William S. Rosecrans and the Confederate Army of Tennessee under General Braxton Bragg, it was named for West Chickamauga Creek, which meanders near the battle area in northwest Georgia and ultimately flows into the Tennessee River about 3.5 miles northeast of downtown Chattanooga, Tennessee.

 Colonel Robert L. Kimberly wrote about the battle shortly afterward.

 The 41st Infantry was still in the open wood, and in front was a large cornfield.
-Through this, the Confederates were swarming, but their first line had spent its force and lost its formation.
+The Confederates were swarming through this, but their first line had spent its force and lost its formation.
 Close behind came the second line in perfect order.
 Van Cleve’s retreating regiments had broken up Hazen’s line as they swept through, but the 41st had kept in form by breaking to the rear to let the fugitives pass, as has been told.
-Wiley opened on the Confederate second line, with volleys by front and rear ranks, and the advance was instantly checked.
+Wiley opened on the Confederate second line, with volleys by front and rear ranks, instantly checking the advance.
 But, it was soon apparent that the regiment was out-flanked.
 Shots began to come from the right rear.
-Then Wiley made a change of front to face to the right and sent a volley into the gathering enemy there.
-Then a change back, to face the front and check the main advance.
+Then Wiley changed front to face to the right and sent a volley into the gathering enemy there.
+Then a change back, face the front and check the main advance.
 Never had the marvelous effect of volley firing been more clearly demonstrated; the fiery Confederates could not stand against it.
 The closed ranks of the 41st were in sharp contrast with the loose line in front and the wandering foes on the right.
-A hundred yards at a time the regiment fell back while loading, and easily held the enemy at bay.
+The regiment fell back while loading a hundred yards at a time and easily held the enemy at bay.
 Then a commanding crest was reached, where a battery had taken post.
 Here it was proposed to stand, but the enemy did not come on.
 He was reforming his lines, as could be plainly seen from the crest.
 But night drew near, and the battle was over for the day.

 A detail was sent to fill canteens; the men did not return but fell into the hands of the enemy, who held the water supply that was ours the day before.
-The intense suffering occasioned by this lack of water can hardly be imagined; pangs of hunger seemed mild in comparison.
-Before night, men’s tongues were swollen and their lips blackened and cracked until the power of speech was gone.
+The intense suffering occasioned by this lack of water can hardly be imagined; hunger pangs seemed mild in comparison.
+Before night, men’s tongues were swollen, and their lips blackened and cracked until the power of speech was gone.
 It was far on into the next night when that time of awful thirst was ended.

 The morning was well along when it became apparent that the enemy was advancing upon the Union lines.
-Nothing was to be seen in the woods to the front but soon the well-known Confederate yell was heard, and the skirmishers became engaged, falling back before the enemy’s line of battle.
-Then the line itself was in view, coming on with true Southern impetuosity.
+Nothing was to be seen in the woods to the front, but soon the well-known Confederate yell was heard, and the skirmishers became engaged, falling back before the enemy’s line of battle.
+Then the line was in view, coming on with true Southern impetuosity.

-The attacking line rapidly thinned out under the steady fire; then it became unsteady, and finally, it turned and fled.
+The attacking line rapidly thinned out under the steady fire; then, it became unsteady, and finally, it turned and fled.
 This was the regiment’s first experience behind a defended line.
 Slight as was that defense of rails, it changed the whole character of the fighting.
 The enemy was severely punished, as was plain to be seen, and had been able to make no return in kind.
 The men began to wonder if an attacking force could cover three hundred yards or so before a well-directed fire should destroy it.